 Step 8 - Remove the container of rice carefully using the handles of the trivet and place it on a tray.
 It is going to have some dal and liquid stuck to the bottom, so don't place it directly on the countertop.

 Note: The dal is cooked but it might be a little thick.
-Turn the instant pot to saute again, add 1/4 cup water to the pot and mash the dal lightly with the back of a spoon.
-Let it simmer for 1 or 2 minutes, then cancel saute and take it out in a bowl.
-Pour a teaspoon of ghee on top if you want to and garnish with green chillis and parsley or cilantro.
+Turn the instant pot to sauté again, add one-fourth cup water to the pot and mash the dal lightly with the back of a spoon.
+Let it simmer for five minutes, then cancel sauté and take it out in a bowl.
+Garnish with green chillies and parsley or cilantro.
 Serve hot with the rice.

 - 1 small onion